 There are undeniable benefits of these larger organizations.
 The larger vendor firms are able to scale and support hardened security environments.
-They are able to comply with, and successfully pass, the growing number of audits the regulators require; such as SOX and SAS replacement.
-By the very nature of their own size these vendors require their own disaster recovery sites and are able to extend those offerings to their clients.
+They can comply with, and successfully pass, the growing number of audits the regulators require; such as SOX and SAS replacement.
+By the very nature of their own size these vendors require their own disaster recovery sites and can extend those offerings to their clients.
 These gains are coming at a cost though, and as there is no turning back the tide, the savvy broker dealer must proactively be prepared to address the changes.

-The most notable change is apparent to both the long time client as well as clients in the midst of a new deployment; the diminishing Subject Matter Expertise.
+The most notable change is apparent to both the longtime client as well as clients amid a new deployment; the diminishing Subject Matter Expertise.
 As scalability is the name of the game for larger vendors, broker dealers immediately notice increased layers of individuals and new roles that are introduced between your key operational staff and the product subject matter expert.
-Typically the B/D is assigned an Account Manager, and if we’re being honest the primary role for the Account Manger is sales; cross selling the newly integrated product sweet.
-Then comes the Client Service Manger or Representative, who more often than not, has little or no industry experience and whose primarily role is managing the open issue and request queue, not actively providing answers and solutions.
+Typically, the B/D is assigned an Account Manager, and if we’re being honest the primary role for the Account Manager is sales; cross selling the newly integrated product sweet.
+Then comes the Client Service Manger or Representative, who often, has little or no industry experience and whose primarily role is managing the open issue and request queue, not actively providing answers and solutions.
 Even the role of business analyst is being generalized, and generalized results in less ability to clearly understand the business driver behind new requests or diminishes the ability to diagnose issues.
 Inconvenient if you have already deployed the software; brutally painful if you’re in the midst of a new deployment.

 We will focus on addressing a new implementation, but keep in mind many of the new roles and responsibilities for your B/D will carry over into your ongoing production relationship.